Easy Potty Training GET YOUR COPY NOW - Click here

 Does Potty Training Boys Really Take Longer?

-If you’re reading this article, then we’re guessing you’ve already been asking yourself this very question.
-According to statistics the answer is yes, although the jury’s still out on exactly why this is so.
 However, it most likely has to do with the fact that most boys are potty trained by their mothers.
-Since imitation is key to your child’s understanding of how to use the toilet, it would make sense that girls would start earlier, since they are able to watch someone whose body they identify with.
+Since imitation is key to understanding of how to use the toilet, it would make sense that girls would start earlier, since they are able to watch someone whose body they identify with.

 In addition, however, boys have the added responsibility of learning how to pee standing up.
 Although most usually begin by sitting, in the end they will have to learn how to properly urinate into the toilet while standing – not as simple a task as it may sound.